SAP-samples/partner-reference-application/Tutorials/31-Guided-Tour-ERP-Integration.md

 Put yourself in the shoes of a poetry slam manager: Imagine it's your job to organize and run poetry slams.

-You create the poetry slams in the Poetry Slam Manager application as described in the [Guided Tour](./17-Guided-Tour.md).
+You create the poetry slams in the Poetry Slam Manager application as described in the [guided tour](./17-Guided-Tour.md).

 But imagine you want to do additional planning in a project in your core ERP system.